MelsovEZ/MelsovEZ/README.md

 ## 🚀 About Me

-- 🔭 I’m currently participating in nFactorial incubator.
+- 🔭 I’m currently working at Pleep.
 - 🌱 I’m currently learning full-stack development.
 - 🤔 I’m looking for help with ML, Data Science and AI.